- Dog and animal management

 Screen Wellington works closely with Council to ensure that the suitability of filming locations has been discussed, as required, with tāngata whenua and any residents, businesses, or special interest groups that could be impacted by filming activities.

-Applicants are encouraged to contact Screen Wellington as early as possible to ensure there is enough time to process the application.
+Contact Screen Wellington as early as possible, to make sure there's enough time to process the application.

 Please note that Screen Wellington requires a minimum of two days' working notice for low impact filming.
 If your filming is high impact, then longer may be needed to process the permit.

 Applications that require road closures generally require the greatest amount of prior warning.
 A full road closure can require up to six weeks' notice, but sometimes applications can be processed in just a few days (if, for example, the request does not require traffic stopping).

 If you are unsure whether you need approvals for your project, you can email an outline of your proposed activities to [email protected].
 Screen Wellington will reply as soon as they have looked at your request and determined which approvals may be needed.